lasso-js/lasso/README.md

 <hr>

-For the ultimate in usability, a taglib is provided for Raptor Templates (and Dust) to automatically optimize a page _and_ inject the required HTML markup to include the optimized JavaScript and CSS bundles.
-Sample Raptor Template is shown below:
+For the ultimate in usability, a taglib is provided for Marko (and Dust) to automatically optimize a page _and_ inject the required HTML markup to include the optimized JavaScript and CSS bundles.
+Sample Marko template is shown below:

-__my-page.rhtml:__
+__my-page.marko:__

 ```html